EleanorJi/2025s2_gi-Project2_3D-Miniature-Game/README.md

 -   **Summoning Mechanics:** Collecting cookie crumbs summons ant helpers (worker ants assist in combat, while nest-building ants construct bridges/ladders).
 This introduces strategy and variety within the game's short playtime.
 -   **Creative Environmental Interaction:** Each level features unique obstacles: kitchen stovetops, milk cartons, curbside stone paths, flower beds requiring hopping over, and docks coveted by the street's dominant seagulls.
+-   **Expressive & Humorous Death UI:** Our game rewards failure with a gallery of stylized, darkly comic death screens, each a unique illustration for creative demises like being flattened by a cucumber or swarmed by bugs.
 ---

 ## Story and Narrative